-Community health boards may have used funding from a variety of sources to support their COVID-19related activities.
-This could include COVID-19-specific sources (see the table immediately below) and/or sources used routinely to carry out the six areas of local public health responsibility (see Appendix A. Funding sources).
+Community health boards may have used funding from a variety of sources to support their COVID-19-related activities.
+This could include COVID-19-specific sources (see the table immediately below) and/or sources used routinely to carry out public health responsibilities (see Appendix A. Funding sources).

-Funding source specific to COVID-19 Example Federal funds awarded by Minnesota Department of Health Federal COVID Vaccine Implementation Grant dollars awarded by the MDH to community health boards.
-This may include: Vaccine Implementation and Response funding (April 1, 2021 to December 31, 2023) CDC COVID Workforce Grant (July 1, 2021 to June 30, 2023) American Rescue Plan Act (ARP) funds Other federal COVID funding from MDH Other local COVID-19 funds Funds that don't originate from a state or federal source; locally generated funds specific to COVID-19 Federal funds awarded by another state agency or directly from the federal government Any federal funding that did not pass through MDH or from federal government to local government and then to the community health board

-Funding source specific to COVID-19 Example Other COVID-19-specific funding Community health boards may select this option if none of the above applies (please explain)
+Funding source specific to COVID-19 Example Federal funds awarded by Minnesota Department of Health Federal COVID Grant dollars awarded by the MDH to community health boards.
+This may include: COVID Vaccine Implementation and Recovery Grant (one grant) which includes funds from both Immunization (April 1, 2021 to June 30, 2025)and Epidemiology and Laboratory Capacity (ELC) funds (April 1, 2021 to March 31, 2026) CDC COVID Workforce Grant (July 1, 2021 to June 30, 2024) Other federal COVID funding from MDH Other local COVID-19 funds Funds that don't originate from a state or federal source; locally generated funds specific to COVID-19 Federal funds awarded by another state agency or directly from the federal government Any federal funding that did not pass through MDH or from federal government to local government and then to the community health board Other COVID-19-specific funding Community health boards may select this option if none of the above applies (please explain)